Under Stars

 Under Stars is the fourth album by Scottish singer-songwriter Amy Macdonald, and was released on 17 February 2017.
-The album's lead single, "Dream On", was released on 6 January 2017.
+The album's lead single, "Dream On", was released on 6 January 2017, and achieved some commercial success, notably in her native Scotland where it peaked at number twenty-eight on the official Scottish Singles Charts.
+In continental Europe, it achieved commercial success particularly in Belgium and Switzerland.

 Macdonald's official website and official Facebook fanpage confirmed the album for release on 25 November 2016.
 Album title and tracklist were confirmed the same day by both sites.
+The album went onto achieve considerable commercial success, reaching number one in Switzerland, number two in the United Kingdom, Scotland and Germany, and the top ten in both Austria and New Zealand.

 Background

 Macdonald began writing songs for the album in early 2014, two years after the release of Life in a Beautiful Light.
 In May 2014, she performed four new songs live.
 She also sang "Leap of Faith" during the Scottish independence referendum in September 2014.
 In March 2015, Macdonald announced via Twitter she was finishing the songwriting of the album, but had not yet started recording.
 On 28 October 2015, she announced via Twitter she started the recording sessions for the album.
 Later, she stated on 9 December 2015 via her Instagram account that she had finished the songwriting for the album and that she hoped the album would be finished sometime in 2016.
 On 9 August 2016, Macdonald announced via Instagram her fourth album was finished and would be released early 2017.

 Macdonald said although it was two and a half years in the making, which is the longest she has ever taken with an album, she was glad to have taken the time and she feels the album has "the TLC that it deserves".